Father Lumpkin: Professional football

 Lumpkin was selected as a second-team player on the 1930 All-Pro Team and a first-team player on the 1932 All-Pro Team.

 On September 23, 1934, Lumpkin scored the first touchdown in the Detroit Lions' first game, intercepting a pass and returning it 45 yards for a touchdown in a 9-0 victory over the New York Giants before a crowd of 12,000 persons at the University of Detroit Stadium.

 In May 1935, the Lions sold Lumpkin to the Brooklyn Dodgers.
 According to Dutch Clark, the Lions dropped Lumpkin because he refused to give up professional wrestling.
 He played for Brooklyn from 1935 to 1937.

 After spending 1938 as a professional wrestler, he signed in 1939 as the head coach of the Louisville Tanks of the American Professional Football League.

-Later years
+Later life

 Lumpkin was married to Inez P. Lumpkin.
 After retiring from football, Lumpkin and his wife lived in Dallas.
 In his later years, Lumpkin sold bowling supplies.
 Lumpkin died in 1974 at age 67 in Dallas.
 The cause of death was cerebral insufficiency and pneumonia due to recent subendocardial infarction.
 For the last three-and-a-half years of his life, he suffered from ischemic heart disease with episodes of cardiac arrhythmia.
 He was buried at Pike Cemetery in Pike, Texas.